 10. Other Free Things to do in Vienna February

 During one day in February, you can participate in free tours and lectures (including in English).
 The initiative by the Austrian Tour Guides takes place to celebrate International Tourist Guide Day.
-In 2020, get a free tour (in German) through the Vienna’s bohemian fourth district and Naschmarkt location Wieden.
+In 2020, participate in various free themed tours (in German) through the Vienna’s bohemian fourth district and Naschmarkt location Wieden.

 Check what to do during January and March: